 After the original location of UVB-76 was abandoned, urban explorers began posting about their visits to the area online, with photos showing abandoned buildings, trenches from dug up and cut cables on the pro- perty, and a large transmission tower.
 They also found documents, including a sample logbook for trans- missions and a document ordering the cessation of operation at the base.
 Message boards and forums filled with people asking questions about the mysterious activity and analyzing photos.
 The heightened attention and online accessibility prompted journalist Peter Savodnik to assert in a 2011 Wired article1 that this event contributed to a rejuvena-

-tion in shortwave radio listening for the 21st century.
+tion in shortwave radio listening for

 This began with the chat box avail- able on www.uvb-76.net, where a unique community came together.
 Users began recognizing more num- bers stations and similar phenomena outside of UVB-76 and decided to pursue their wider study as a hobby.